 Gay Bars in New York

 As a city with unlimited opportunities, New York has long had appeal for the LGBTQ+ (lesbian, gay, bisexual, transgender, queer plus) community.
-It is estimated that there are half a million LGBTQ+ residents in New York City.
-As a result, there are a large number of venues and clubs being developed specifically for this audience.
+It is estimated that there are more than half a million LGBTQ+ residents in New York City.
+As a result, there is a large number of LGBTQ+ friendly venues and clubs.

 New York has long been considered the place where the gay rights movement began.
 Shortly after WWII, many gay men, lesbians, transgender people and those of all genders found refuge in the neighbourhoods of Greenwich Village, the Upper West Side, and Harlem.
 During this time, there were no rights for these individuals.
 In fact, homosexual practices were considered punishable by law.
 Many public establishments were not welcoming to the LGBTQ+ community and there were laws against serving alcohol to gay people.
 Anti-LGBTQ+ laws along with police raids of gay bars in 1969 led to a series of violent uprisings against the police by the LGBTQ+ community: the Stonewall Riots.